Arts et Métiers ParisTech: Logos and symbols

 At the beginning of its history, the school did not have a proper logo, but shared its blazon with the Duke and the city of Liancourt.
 On the bottom-left of the blazon, the letters A and M are written on the inside of a gear, over a red background.
 With the different regimes and the different names of the eightieth and ninetieth centuries, the visual identity of the school was not defined properly.
 First it adopted the imperial eagle as a symbol, when Napoléon Bonaparte was in authority, then it was replaced by a royal flower to greet the return of the monarchy.

 Eventually the students decided to create their own symbol and keep it regardless of the status quo.
 This symbol originally represented interlocking capital A and M, inspired by the blazon of Liancourt.
-It is still used today by the students but it evolved slightly to a smoother version in the 1950s.
+It is still used today by the students, but it evolved slightly to a smoother version in the 1950s.
 The alumni association first logo was also inspired by the blazon of Liancourt (A&M, gear), but later adopted the students' version.

 In 1963, a modern logo was designed for the school, completely different from what was known so far, but it kept the letters A and M. In 2007, with the creation of ParisTech, the school decided to create a brand new logo.
 This time the letters are not written anymore, but they can be read on the contours of the purple and orange diamonds.
 The new brand name of the school is mentioned on the right of the diamonds.

 Rankings and figures

-Whether speaking about starting salary, involvement in research or international opportunities, Arts et Métiers ParisTech has been consistently ranked among the top ten French engineering schools, along with other schools like Mines ParisTech, École polytechnique, CentraleSupélec or ENSTA Paris.
-It is even considered to be in the top 5 Grandes écoles recruiting students after classes préparatoires.
+Whether speaking about starting salary, involvement in research or international opportunities, Arts et Métiers ParisTech has been consistently ranked among the top thirty French engineering schools, it recruits students after classes préparatoires.
 The main figures are presented in the following lines: